ibm-cloud-docs/cis/waf-testing.md

 # Setting up and tuning CIS WAF security
 {: #waf-configuration}

-CIS inspects incoming web and API traffic and blocks unwanted requests using predefined rule sets, known as rulesets.
+Cloud Internet Services (CIS) inspects incoming web and API traffic and blocks unwanted requests using predefined rulesets.
 This topic walks you through the initial steps to configure the Web Application Firewall (WAF) and quickly enable protection against the most common web attacks.
 {: shortdesc}

 **Attention**: When performing a _penetration test (pentest)_, it is recommended to start with the most restrictive WAF configuration to evaluate the full defensive capabilities of CIS.
 To achieve this, configure the following settings: